sezero/umr/README.md

 - Support for music/sound extraction from unreal 1997/98 beta version, i.e. uax/umx package versions 35, 37, 40 and 41.
 - Several code cleanups.
+- Verbose information is output only when umr run with -v as its first argument.

 Supported UMX files:
 --------------------